Melbourne Family Lawyers

 Even if mediators do not come from a legal background, they should be able to give information about family laws and regulations.
 Remember that mediators are impartial, so they do not give legal advice during mediation.

 Family law mediation can be successful even if there is a history of drug abuse or violence.
 However, the mediator needs to make sure that all parties feel safe during the process.
 The partner who has a history of drug abuse also needs to stay sober.
 They should be able to understand what the decisions they make will mean for them.

 If one party feels intimidated by another, the mediator can arrange a shuttle mediation, meaning communication with each person will be conducted separately.

 Ideally, mediation should start as soon as the couple agrees to resolve their dispute outside of court.
-If you are not sure whether your divorcing spouse is willing to go through mediation with you, schedule a free consultation with a member of our team at the Melbourne Law Studio.
-You can call us on (03) 9021 1421.
+If you are not sure whether your divorcing spouse is willing to go through mediation with you, schedule a free consultation with a Melbourne family lawyer in our team at the Melbourne Law Studio.
+Call us on 03 9021 1421 or contact us online.